Deprivation of Liberty Safeguards (DoLS) at a glance

 - The Deprivation of Liberty Safeguards are an amendment to the Mental Capacity Act 2005.
 They apply in England and Wales only.

-- The Mental Capacity Act allows restraint and restrictions to be used – but only if they are in a person's best interests.
+- The Mental Capacity Act allows some restraint and restrictions to be used – but only if they are in a person’s best interests and necessary and proportionate.

 - Extra safeguards are needed if the restrictions and restraint used will deprive a person of their liberty.
 These are called the Deprivation of Liberty Safeguards.